-Peter Corish was the Managing Director and CEO of PrimeAG Australia from 2011 to 2013.
+Peter Corish was the President of the National Farmers Federation from 2002 to 2006.
+He was Managing Director and CEO of PrimeAG Australia from 2008 to 2013.
 From 2007 to 2011, he served as a member of the Council of Australian Governments Reform Council and held the post of Commissioner of the National Water Commission from 2005 to 2008.

-Colin Duffield is an Associate Professor in engineering project management and civil engineering discipline leader at the University of Melbourne’s department of infrastructure engineering.
+Colin Duffield is a Professor in engineering project management and civil engineering discipline leader at the University of Melbourne’s department of infrastructure engineering.
 He has been involved as both a researcher and practitioner in infrastructure delivery for public and private clients and his research into projects has been widely cited in Australia and globally.

 He holds a Doctor of Philosophy and Master of Engineering Science from the University of Melbourne and Bachelor of Engineering from Deakin University.